Brownsville Area High School

 Brownsville Area High School is a small, rural public high school serving students in southwestern Pennsylvania, near the Monongahela River.
 It serves students living in the Borough of Brownsville and Brownsville Township, Luzerne Township and Redstone Township in Fayette County.
 In Washington County, Pennsylvania it serves the Borough of West Brownsville.
 In the 2017–2018 school year, enrollment was reported as 471.

 Brownsville Area High School students may choose to attend the Fayette County Career and Technical Institute for training in the construction and mechanical trades.
 Fayette County Career and Technical Institute is located in Georges Township.
 Students attend for one-half day, each day while attending their home school the other half of the school day.
-The school offers driver's education classes and dual enrollment courses in cooperation with Westmoreland County Community College.
+The school offers school to career classes and dual enrollment courses in cooperation with Westmoreland County Community College.

 The Intermediate Unit IU1 provides the district with a wide variety of services like specialized education for disabled students and hearing, background checks for employees, state mandated recognizing and reporting child abuse training, speech and visual disability services and criminal background check processing for prospective employees and professional development for staff and faculty.